Dr-Will/CSC413-final-project/README.md

 People may use this model to generate useless comments on social media like Instagrams and Twitter, this will make the poster confused and waste their time on replying to this.
 This is also a great implementation for picture to voice, for the group of people with disabilities, by generating captions and using machine learning to build another model to generate voice from text.
 It also increases the speed of finding similar pictures, because image caption is based on generating key words and connecting them into a sentence description, by generating those keywords, it is possible to search similar images with the given image.

+**Authors:**

+Yulin Wang: Building Transformer model to produce captions for images.
+Searching, cleaning, resizing data as the size we need.
+Testing Transformer model and fixing errors.
+Write the final report.

+Tian Ze Jia: Building CNN model, training the model and tuning the hyperparameters.
+Tested the model and produced the successful and unsuccessful examples.
+Write the final report.

+Hongwei Wen: Building Transformer model, training the model and tuning the hyperparameters.
+Tested the model and produced the successful and unsuccessful examples.
+Write the final report.

+Shijia Wu: Building CNN model to justify difference between the category of images.
+Searching, cleaning, resizing data as the size we need.
+Testing CNN model and fixing errors.
+Write the final report.